-We have used the largest 25 TTWAs by population as our set of cities.
-Table 1 shows them with population in 2009/10 and Income Deprivation for the first and last year; the latter are not to indicate change in poverty levels over time given the limitations discussed above but to show that the measures offer a relatively consistent threshold over time; the changes over time are much smaller than the differences between cities.
+We have used the largest 25 TTWAs by population as our set of cities, avoiding any other selection criteria.
+Table 1 shows their populations in 2009/10 and poverty rates (Income Deprivation) for the first and last year.
+The latter are not to indicate change in poverty levels over time given the limitations discussed above but to show that the Income Deprivation measures offer a relatively consistent threshold over time; the changes over time within each city are much smaller than the differences between cities.
 Income Deprivation ranges from less than 10 per cent in some of the smaller cities of the south of England to 20 per cent or more for the larger cities.

 We have chosen not to limit our selection of urban areas to only those which conform to a monocentric form of development in order to examine change across the spectrum of urban contexts which exist in Britain today.
-Our set is mixed, and we have therefore grouped them based on a combination of size (population) and form.
+Our set is intentionally mixed, and we have therefore grouped them based on a combination of size (population) and form.
 For the latter, we look at the correlation between density of neighbourhoods and distance from the city centre.
 A high correlation implies a more monocentric form as density declines more evenly with distance.
 This yields three groups.
 First we have a group comprising the 11 largest cities.
 All are relatively monocentric in form with a recognisable core city.
-In some cases, the correlations between centrality and density are relatively low (.3 to .4), reflecting a combination of population thinning in inner areas and the capture of significant secondary settlements within the TTWA boundary; Manchester, Glasgow and Newcastle are the main examples.
-Second we have smaller cities which are relatively monocentric in form; correlations between centrality and density are above .3.
-Third we have smaller TTWAs with more complex, polycentric urban forms where the main settlement is not as obviously dominant, as sometimes indicated in the TTWA names; correlations of centrality and density are below.
+In some cases, the correlations between centrality and density are relatively low (0.3 to 0.4), reflecting a combination of population thinning in inner areas and the capture of significant secondary settlements within the TTWA boundary; Manchester, Glasgow and Newcastle are the main examples here.
+Second we have smaller cities which are relatively monocentric in form; correlations between centrality and density are above 0.3.
+Third we have smaller TTWAs with more complex, polycentric urban forms where the main settlement is not as obviously dominant, as sometimes indicated in the TTWA names; correlations of centrality and density are below 0.3.
 This group comprises Warrington & Wigan, Wolverhampton & Walsall, and Guildford & Aldershot, as well as Luton, Southend and Cambridge.

 [Table 1 about here]

-Measurement of concentration, centralisation and segregation
+Measurement of centralisation, concentration and segregation

 We calculate separate measures of centralisation and concentration to capture the relative spatial distribution of poor and non-poor groups in each city at each time point.
 The Relative Centralisation Index (RCI) measures the extent to which one group tends to live closer to (or further away from) the city centre, relative to another group (Massey and Denton 1988).
 This ranges from ‘1’ where the reference group (here, the poor or Income Deprived) occupies all the sites around the centre to ‘-1’ where they occupy all the sites at the city’s edge.
 It is calculated as: